roelo34/ForensicLogger/README.md

 Standard awnsers to these questions are configurable in *.logger.cfg*.
 However, the evidence ID cannot be set in the configuration file.

+## The Hash Checker

+The hash checker *checkhash.sh* will take in two files, the file to check and a hashfile (i.e. *foo.sha1*).
+The script will then compare the content of the hashfile with the actual hash of the file you want to check and tells you if the hashes match or not.
+Furthermore, the script will also print the hash of the file and the content of the hashfile.

 ## Installation

 For these scripts, you will need ZSH.
 ZSH can be downloaded like so: